thin fashion models

 Skinny model

-Furthermore, many models have shared their experiences with eating disorders, revealing that it is an ongoing problem that needs acknowledgment and support.
+Many models have shared their experiences with eating disorders, revealing that it is an ongoing problem that needs acknowledgment and support.
 These stories emphasize the negative impact of unrealistic beauty standards on people’s physical and mental health.

 Fashion is finally embracing body positivity, and it’s about time- diverse models are making waves and sending messages of acceptance.